-

 Zermatt is quintessentially Swiss with sophisticated shops, a lively nightlife, and lots to do for non-skiers.
 The restaurants – on and off the mountain – are the best of any ski resort in Europe.
 Expensive?
 Reassuringly so, but your daily spend can be tempered by Zermatt’s proximity to Italy.
 Lunch on the Italian side is of equal quality, if a little chaotic, but at a fraction of the price.
 I really can’t imagine wanting to live anywhere else.

 Zermatt’s place in history is inexorably linked with the Victorian climber, Edward Whymper, who conquered the Matterhorn in 1865.
-On the descent the rope broke, sending four of the seven climbers to their deaths down the north wall.
+On the descent the rope broke, sending four of the seven climbers to their deaths.

 Zermatt and the Matterhorn have held a fascination for many people ever since – all of them have been gobsmacked by the Matterhorn, the charm of the quaint town where old barns stand beside modern hotels, and farmers still tend to their chickens and goats within 200m of the resort centre.